thanhlam1211/EDD-microservice-demo/README.md

-This is demo microservice project
+This is demo microservice project with Event Driven Design with Apache Kafka, communicate with Feign Client